Lotus Sutra: One Vehicle, Many Skillful Means

 The Lotus Sūtra is known for its extensive instruction on skillful means (Sanskrit: upāyakauśalya or upāya, Ch.: fangbian, Jp.: hōben), which refers to how Buddhas teach in many ways adapted to the needs of their disciples.
 This concept of Buddhist pedagogical strategies is often explained through parables or allegories.
-In the Lotus, the many 'skillful' or 'expedient' practices and teachings taught by the Buddha (including the "three vehicles" to awakening) are revealed to all be part of the "One Vehicle" (Skt.: ekayāna, Ch.:一乘; yīchéng), the supreme and all encompassing path that leads to Buddhahood.
+In the Lotus Sūtra, the many 'skillful' or 'expedient' practices and teachings taught by the Buddha (including the "three vehicles" to awakening) are revealed to all be part of the "One Vehicle" (Skt.: ekayāna, Ch.:一乘; yīchéng), the supreme and all encompassing path that leads to Buddhahood.
 Moreover, this single vehicle is none other than the myriad skillful means which are its expressions and modes.
-As the Buddha says in the sutra "seek as you will in all ten directions, there is no other vehicle, apart from the upāyas of the buddhas."
+As the Buddha says in the sūtra, "seek as you will in all ten directions, there is no other vehicle, apart from the upāyas of the Buddhas."

 The One Vehicle is associated with the Mahāyāna ("Great Vehicle"), which is a path that rejects the cutting off of rebirth (the individual nirvana or "extinction" of the Buddhist saint) and seeks to heroically remain in the world of suffering to help others attain awakening, all while working towards complete Buddhahood.
 In the Lotus Sūtra, the One Vehicle encompasses many different and seemingly contradictory teachings because the Buddha's great compassion and wish to save all beings (bodhicitta) led him to adapt the teaching to suit many different kinds of people and contexts.
-As the Buddha states in the Lotus Sūtra: "Ever since I became a buddha, I have used a variety of causal explanations and a variety of parables to teach and preach, and countless skillful means to lead living beings."
+As the Buddha states in the Lotus Sūtra: "Ever since I became a Buddha, I have used a variety of causal explanations and a variety of parables to teach and preach, and countless skillful means to lead living beings."

-The Lotus Sūtra sees also all other teachings are subservient to, propagated by and in the service of the ultimate truth of the "One Buddha–Vehicle", a goal that is available to all.
+The Lotus Sūtra declares also all other teachings are subservient to, propagated by and in the service of the ultimate truth of the "One Buddha–Vehicle", a goal that is available to all.
 This can and has been interpreted by some figures in an exclusive and hierarchical sense, as meaning that all other Buddhist teachings are to be dispensed with.
 However, Reeves and other interpreters understand the one vehicle in a more pluralist and inclusive sense which embraces and reconciles all Buddhist teachings and practices.
 Some have even applied this universalism to non-Buddhist teachings.

-Reeves also notes that the theme of unity and difference also includes other ideas besides the one vehicle.
+Reeves also notes that the theme of unity and difference also includes other ideas besides the One Vehicle.
 According to Reeves "on more than one occasion, for example, the many worlds of the universe are brought together into a unity."
 Similarly, though there are said to be many Buddhas, they are all closely connected with Shakyamuni and they all teach the same thing.